electronick1/stairs_examples/hacker_news/README.markdown

 Both producers - control queue size and prevent memory overflow.

-**Now** when reading process had started in the same time you can start data processing, for this just run:
+**Now** when reading process had been started in the same time you can start data processing, for this just run:

 `python manager.py pipelines:run`

-It will start reading queue based on defined pipeline [here]()
+It will start reading queue based on defined pipeline [here](https://github.com/electronick1/stairs_examples/blob/master/hacker_news/hacker_news/pipelines.py#L13)

 As you can see in [cleanup_and_save_localy](https://github.com/electronick1/stairs_examples/blob/master/hacker_news/hacker_news/pipelines.py#L13) pipeline got multiple vars and: